Top fantasy football free-agent finds for Week 4

 We're cruising into Week 4, and you may feel like you have a good sense of what your fantasy football team is -- or will become.
-If you drafted Patrick Mahomes or walked into Todd Gurley II with the first pick in the draft, your fortunes may been plentiful.
+If you drafted Patrick Mahomes or walked into Todd Gurley II with the first pick in the draft, your fortunes may be plentiful.
 Others might find themselves in a rut, unable to capture that first win through three weeks.

 But fear not, as it is a long season and much can change in a hurry.
 The Browns sealed their first win in 635 days last Thursday, unlocking glorious Bud Light refrigerators along the way.
 Patience pays off, so if you're feeling down on your luck after a sloppy start to your fantasy season, you've come to the right place.